-Cleveland Clinic Akron General is opening a $49.3 million state-of-the-art building that more than triples the size of its emergency department and will help enhance patient experience.
+Cleveland Clinic Akron General opened a $49.3 million state-of-the-art building that more than triples the size of its previous emergency department to help enhance patient experience.

 This new emergency department is designed to expedite the process from admittance through discharge and includes:

 - Sixty total treatment rooms